-St Student's Name(s) (Continued on nex t page) 4.
-Detail the student's role in conducting performed).
-Differentiate what the st 5.
-Did the student(s) work on the proje If yes, how many individuals were in students, graduate students, faculty the group and who were th , , , □ Yes □ No I attest that the student has conduct by institutional regulatory board (IRB acknowledge that the student will be the student research regarding any r S/IACUC/IBC) has been obta e presenting this work publi nined.
-Copies are attached if a ficly in competition and I have o oplicable.
-I fu communicate rther Supervising Adult's Printed Name Signature Title Institution Date Signed ( tion) (mm/dd/ must be after ex perimenta- Address Email/Phone
+St udent's Name(s) 4. the research (e.g. data collection, specific dent observed and what the student actuall 5.
+Did the student(s) work on the project If yes, how many individuals were in the students, graduate students, faculty, p ne group and who were they (e.g. high scho ☐ Yes ☐ No ol students, graduate students, radaity, p notessional researchers).
+I the work as indicated above and that any r acknowledge that the student will be pr ACUC/IBC) has been obtained.
+Copies are a presenting this work publicly in competition quirements for my review and/or restrictions and I have communicated with Supervising Adult's Printed Name Sig ignature Title Institution Date Signed (must be after experimentation) (mm/dd/yy) Address Email/Phone